nilportugues/php-uuid/README.md

+#Uuid Generator
+This class' intent is to encapsulate the latest version and most secure versions removing the need to explicitly hard-code a library and the current most up-to-date Uuid version everywhere.

 ## Purpose

-This class' intent is to encapsulate the latest version and most secure versions removing the need to explicitly hard-coding a library and the current most up-to-date Uuid version around in it.

 Currently Uuid has 5 versions and while all of them are valid, usage of newest versions is always preferred.
 Lastest preferred versions are: